XMYSTERlOUSX/telegram-tracker/README.md

 First install the dependencies.
 You'll need Python 3 (at least 3.6) and [Telethon](https://github.com/LonamiWebs/Telethon) package.

+If u Windows user go to unpacking folder, then in search folder open cmd.

 Telethon can be installed with pip:

     $ pip install --user telethon